A0M0305/todolist_app/WebAssignment2.md

 3. Limit work in progress and
 4. Manage Flow

-We will look at these 4 processes in action below.

 ## Methods

-As part of the agile methodology we
+As part of the agile methodology we decided to go along with the kaban framework as this best suits the project type and it also suits our work-style.

 Kanban Board: [SOL ReDesign](https://trello.com/invite/b/oYmTzJ80/ATTIcfb2e444d412106a21cde43b77f680e696962331/sol-redesign)